slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Derek Sivers*
 > *"Se não houvesse decisoes eramos todos iguais."
 -- António Simões*
+“If you have to take it or leave it, leave it.” -- Mike O’Neill “To beat the bureaucracy, make your problem their problem.” -- Marshall L. Smith “When you are on the bottom you can’t afford to look like you belong there.” -- Mike Downey “If they say they love you, trust their behavior.
+If they say they don’t love you, trust their words.” -- Dr. John H. Dickey “Millions long for immortality who do not know what to do with themselves on a rainy Sunday afternoon.” -- Susan Ertz “Don’t ask the barber whether you need a haircut.” -- Daniel S. Greenberg “The more crap you put up with, the more crap you are going to get.” -- K.C.
+Flory “There is no exception to the rule that everybody likes to be an exception to the rule.” -- Malcolm Forbes

 - people are punished for bad decisions and rarely rewarded for good decisions.
 - Ask yourself “does this decision require fast or slow thinking?”